 Mong served as co-chair of the Southern Dallas Task Force of the Dallas Regional Chamber for six years.
 He currently is on the board of Dallas Thrives, an 8-person board whose goal is to double the living wages in Dallas County.

 He graduated from Haverford College in 1971, where he attended school on a Scott Paper Company Scholarship.
 He received the Archibald MacIntosh Award for Scholarship, Integrity and Academic Achievement; was captain of the varsity football team both junior and senior seasons; and captain of the varsity baseball team his senior season (and he holds the 10th all-time highest career batting average of .357).

 He also attended Stanford University's Executive Program in the Graduate School of Business.

 Mong is married to former Los Angeles Times reporter Diane Reischel.
-They have two adult children – Eric is a neurosurgery resident; and Elizabeth received a master's degree from Brite School of Theology and is a middle school special education teacher and working on an advance degree from Texas Tech.
+They have two adult children – Eric is a neurosurgery resident in Michigan; and Elizabeth received a master's degree from Brite School of Theology and has been a middle school special education teacher.
+She is now working on completing an advanced degree from Texas Tech University.